kargo-k/save-the-dino-CLI-game/README.md

 2. The Menu displays 5 options to Start New Game, View the Leaderboard, View your Records, Change your Username, or Delete Username and Exit.
 3. If Start New Game is selected, the user is then prompted to select a difficulty level (1-5) which will select a word based on the difficulty calculated by the word length and the word's frequency.
 4. The user can then guess letters in the puzzle word until they solve the puzzle or until they run out of tries and the solution is displayed.
+5. The user can also choose to guess a word if they think they know the answer to the puzzle.
+To guess a word, the player must enter SOLVE and then enter their guess when prompted.
 5. A hint is available to the user by typing HINT.
 Taking the hint will use one try.
 The hint will either be a synonym or definition from the Merriam-Webster Thesaurus, or a short description from Wikipedia.
 5. Inputting EXIT will allow the user to exit the game.